Bikramsahoolive/RentMeterReceipt_Server/README.md

 - **Method**: POST
 - **Endpoint**: /rent-holder/login
-- **Description**: Authenticate and login a rent-holder user with phone and password.
+- **Description**: Authenticate and login a rent-holder user with phone and password and set {isActive} state.

 ### Check Session of logged in User